 The display resolution or screen resolution is generally responsible for the clarity of texts and images displayed on the screen.
-At lower resolutions, texts and images appear larger but less items fit on the display.
+At lower resolutions, texts and images appear larger, but fewer items fit on display.
 Likewise, at higher resolutions, images and texts look sharper, but more items fit on the screen as they appear smaller.

-When you install Windows operating system and install your graphics driver, the driver automatically sets the recommended resolution.
-Most users will never need to change the recommended or default screen resolution, but at times, while playing a game or running software, the game or software might automatically change the screen resolution, forcing you to manually restore the original screen resolution.
+When you install the Windows operating system and install your graphics driver, the driver automatically sets the recommended resolution.
+Most users will never need to change the recommended or default screen resolution.
+However, at times, while playing a game or running software, the game or software might automatically adjust the screen resolution, forcing you to restore the original screen resolution manually.

-Last evening, while writing how to set custom resolution on Windows 10 PC, I noticed that Screen resolution option is missing from Windows 10’s desktop context menu.
-As you likely know, in earlier Windows versions, Screen resolution option would appear when you right-click on desktop.
+Last evening, while writing how to set a custom resolution on Windows 10 PC, I noticed that the Screen resolution option is missing from Windows 10’s desktop context menu.
+As you likely know, in earlier Windows versions, the Screen resolution option would appear when you right-click on the desktop.

-While right-clicking on Windows 10 desktop and clicking Display setting opens Display settings in Settings app, first time users will find it difficult to locate the option and change screen resolution in Windows 10.
+While right-clicking on Windows 10 desktop and clicking Display setting opens Display settings in the Settings app, first-time users will find it challenging to locate the option and change screen resolution in Windows 10.